tommcd09/spotify-database/README.md

 ## Data

 The data comes from [this Kaggle data set](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv), which is licensed under the [Community Data License Agreement – Sharing, Version 1.0](https://cdla.dev/sharing-1-0/).
 The data consists of two .csv files, one for tracks and one for artists.
-The data files are very large and are not included with this repository, but they can be obtained directly from Kaggle.
+This original data is modified in this project and inserted into a SQLite database.
+The original and modified data files are too large to upload to Github.
+The original data set is available at the link above.
+The modified version of this data contained in the SQLite database is also licensed under the Community Data License Agreement - Sharing, Version 1.0 and is available here: https://drive.google.com/drive/folders/1wrvVMZC6qFGf1KT455iezcynjXBy0St5?usp=sharing.

 The data have the following fields, as described in the [Spotify documentation](https://developer.spotify.com/documentation/web-api/reference/#/):